 Anytime you see an elephant it’s a heady experience, but en masse it’s mind-blowing.
 They’re a wall of flesh that could rival any 16-wheeler convoy.

-In the mornings on our Amboseli safari, herds of elephants crossed grass fields on their way to the swamps.
+In the mornings, herds of elephants crossed grass fields on their way to the swamps.
 They walked at a surprisingly fast pace, leaving a trail of dust in their wake.
 I’m used to seeing elephants loll about grazing but these herds were on a mission and, apparently, there was no time to waste.

 The Acacia Woods